brant1868/brant1868.github.io/_pages/about.md

 ------
 - 2026 Edinburgh Futures Institute Dissemination Fund, University of Edinburgh, £1,000
 - 2025 The American Finance Association PhD Student Travel Grant, $800
-- 2018 Financial Management Association of Australia (FMAA) Price for Finance, The University of Melbourne
+- 2018 Financial Management Association of Australia (FMAA) Prize for Finance, The University of Melbourne

 Skills
 ------